Civil Protection Order Portal Design

 Evaluating and Improving an Existing Statewide System

-In 2024, i4J partnered with the Indiana Supreme Court to evaluate its existing civil protection order portal.
-Indiana operates a mature, statewide system with integrated e-filing and court infrastructure, making it a valuable opportunity to assess how a live system performs for real users at scale.
+In 2024, i4J partnered with the Indiana Supreme Court to evaluate its existing CPO portal.
+Indiana operates a mature, statewide system with integrated e-filing court infrastructure, making it a valuable opportunity to assess how a live system performs for real people at scale.
 This phase focused on identifying usability challenges and improving a system already in use across the state.

-The team analyzed user interactions to identify usability challenges and barriers to completion.
+The team conducted interviews and usability testing to identify challenges in the user interface and functionality that create barriers to completion.

 Key insights included:

-Legal language that is difficult for self-represented users to understand
+Legal language that is difficult for self-represented survivors to understand

-Points in the process where users are more likely to make errors or abandon filing
+Points in the process where survivors are more likely to make errors or abandon filing

 Design responses focused on: